 More frequently, unwanted software is included in the download package of things you actually want.
 Preventing these programs from being installed is easy; getting rid of them may not be.

 Using an external drive is not going to work like you think in the long run.
 In the end, a backup image is the most convenient tool to use when reinstalling Windows.

-Reformatting a hard drive, by definition, erases everything.
-The big question is why did the technician NOT tell you that!
+By definition, reformatting a hard drive erases everything.
+The big question is, why didn’t the technician tell you that?!

 Installing software safely is something that I suspect many don’t really think about, even though installing software is something we do often.
 I’ll review some recommendations to minimize both impact and danger.